VuokkoVuorinnen/GettingHome/README.md

 Get your departure and arrival coordinates from https://maps.google.com

+Fill in your subscription key for the DeLijn API.
+You can get one here: [https://data.delijn.be/developer](https://data.delijn.be/developer)

 Fill in the coordinates in the url in the delijn.rb script.

 Install eneded gems